Countess Palatine Eleonore Catharine of Zweibrücken: Biography

 The marriage has been described as unhappy.
+Eleonora was nevertheless constantly pregnant, giving birth to six children in just seven years; only half of them lived to adulthood.
 Frederick took part in the war of his brother-in-law in Poland, where he was shot in 1655.
 Eleonora never remarried.
 It is said she was too embarrassed by the scandal with Beschon to return to the Swedish court, so she preferred to live in her fief Osterholz, where she founded a pharmacy and hired the first teacher and doctor of the town.

 Eleonora was the administrator and regent of her husband's possessions in the Holy Roman Empire.
 Eleonora sent her daughter Juliana to be brought up at the Swedish royal court, where she was regarded as a prospective bride for Charles XI until she became pregnant in 1672.
 Eleonora did in fact visit Sweden a couple of times: in 1661, in 1674 and in 1681.
 During her 1674 visit, Lorenzo Magalotti described her as "a wicked, vain, strange, proud and melancholic woman" who spent most of her time in pious devotions.

 Eleonora died in Osterholz, Bremen (today's Germany) and is buried at the Altstädter Kirche ("Old City church") in Eschwege where now stands the Marktkirche ("Market Church").

-Some of her notable descendants are Wilhelm II, German Emperor; Nicholas II of Russia; Queen Victoria of the United Kingdom; Charles, Prince of Wales; and the present king of Sweden, Carl XVI Gustaf.
+Some of her notable descendants are Wilhelm II, German Emperor; Nicholas II of Russia; Queen Victoria of the United Kingdom; and the present kings of Sweden and the United Kingdom, Carl XVI Gustaf and Charles III.